doctea/usb_midi_clocker/README.md

   - Route a MIDI drumkit to my drum2musocv MidiMuso CV-12 triggers
   - Route MIDI input from a [LeStrum](https://www.tindie.com/products/hotchk155/le-strum-midi-strummed-chord-controller-kit/) to MIDI->CV interface or other synth
   - Route MIDI to/from a Disting Ex with the Expert Sleepers MIDI breakout board
+- a MIDI routing matrix to take input from any of the configured sources and output it to any of the configure outputs (including loopers)
 - Re-sync clocked devices 'now' or 'on next bar start' (using ACPMini shift+Up and shift+Device respectively) that resets internal clock and sends stop/start messages to attached MIDI devices
 - Feedback & configuration via UI
   - ST7899 display using ST7899_t3 for info + [custom menu system](https://github.com/doctea/mymenu)